bernedom/bbvGithubGuidelines/Readme.md

 ## Workflow
 Use a workflow in the repository that matches the best practices we encourage our customers to use.
 Generally prefer a pull-request based workflow to directly pushing changes into master.
 Encourage contributors to use a clean workflow as well.

+### Versions and tagging
+Use some kind of versioning scheme for your project by adding tags and/or providing release builds for your software.
+Do not be afraid of strong versining and releasing/increasing the version often.